ellisa1419/Simulation-under-Independent-Cascades/README.md

 # Simulation-under-Independent-Cascades

-# Edit: I have shared output.
-I cannot public this code as its entry level task.
-But, if you are potential employer, please email me, and I will share my code

 The goal of this task is to simulate information cascades from a given node according to the independent cascade model (IC) [1]; and then to discuss differences and shortcomings based on the observed behavior.
 The description here should be self-contained  even if you are unfamiliar with IC (the reference is included as pdf for completeness).
 Before we define the actual task we start with some notation and background.

 1 Preliminaries